How to Cite a Video Game

 The moral conflict of the entire game is crystallized during the quest “The Bloody Baron,” where the player’s choices lead to one of several grim outcomes for the central characters (CD Projekt Red).

 This method treats the video game as a living text, allowing you to perform close readings just as you would with a novel or film.
-It acknowledges the granular storytelling that makes modern games so compelling.
+The same citation logic applies when you cite films or other time-based media.

 A Note on Titles and Esports

 A common question is whether to put a game title in italics or quotation marks.
-The rule is simple: individual video game titles are italicized, just like books and movies.
-The soft whir of the console fan is the quiet soundtrack to many late-night gaming sessions, and those games deserve the same respect as other media.
+The rule is simple: individual video game titles are italicized, just like books, films, and music albums.
 According to the Chicago Manual of Style, the term “esports” itself is not italicized or capitalized, and specific competitive games follow the standard italicization rule.

 What if I can’t find the developer or publisher for a game?